Fuel and Electric Assistance Program

 Act now to reduce your heating and electric bills.

 Heating and electricity costs have risen dramatically in recent years, and continue to do so.
-Community Action Partnership of Strafford County (CAPSC) can help you and your loved ones stay warm and live in security.
-Over $3.5 million dollars was spent on fuel assistance to households in Strafford County during the 2022-2023 winter season.
-Applying for the Fuel and/or Electric Assistance Program is the first step, and we are here to help.
+Community Action Partnership of Strafford County (CAPSC) is committed to supporting you and your loved ones in maintaining warmth.
+During the 2024-2025 winter season, more than $3 million was dedicated to helping households in Strafford County meet their fuel needs.

 Did You Know?